-- 3) The Netherlands shall not grant authorisations for derogations as referred in Article 5 of this Decision within Natura 2000 sites established in accordance with Directive 2009/147/EC and Directive 92/43/EEC, and, from 1 January 2024, in buffer zones near Natura 2000 sites as specified by the National Programme for Rural Areas, for which the critical nitrogen load for nitrogen deposition is exceeded. - 4) The Netherlands shall not grant authorisations for derogations as referred in Article 5 of this Decision in groundwater protection areas.
+- amount of manure produced gradually decreases, and in 2025 does not exceed 440 million kg of nitrogen and 135 million kg of phosphorous. - 3) The Netherlands shall not grant authorisations for derogations as referred in Article 5 of this Decision within Natura 2000 sites established in accordance with Directive 2009/147/EC31 and Directive 92/43/EEC32, and, from 1 January 2024, in buffer zones near Natura 2000 sites as specified by the National Programme for Rural Areas, for which the critical nitrogen load for nitrogen deposition is exceeded. - 4) The Netherlands shall not grant authorisations for derogations as referred in Article 5 of this Decision in groundwater protection areas.
 In areas where the groundwater is polluted by nitrates, a package of mandatory measures to reduce nutrient loads shall be applied in the groundwater protection areas by 1 January 2024. - 5) The Netherlands shall put in place the following measures: - (a) as of January 2023, all farms shall draw up an annual fertilisation plan before the growing season.
 The fertilisation plan shall describe the crop rotation of the farmland and the planned application of manure and other nitrogen and phosphate fertilisers. - (b) an electronic fertiliser register shall be in place as of 1 January 2024 registering application of mineral fertilisers and manure production and application on the land.
 By 1 January 2025, all farms shall use the electronic register.
 The Dutch authorities shall monitor and analyse the fertilisers' application rates, and provide advice to farmers on methods to reduce the overall application rates. - (c) buffer strips on agricultural land along water courses on which fertilisation is prohibited.
 This applies to all water courses on agricultural parcels located in the Netherlands with the exception of, in accordance with point 3.1.e of Annex I to Commission Implementing Regulation (EU) 2021/2289, water courses which dry up in the summer (those water courses will be dry at least during the period from 1 April to 1 October).
 For those water courses a minimum width of 1 m for buffer strips applies.
 The buffer strips shall be set as follows as of 1 January 2023: - (i) minimum 5 metres width buffer strips along ecological vulnerable brooks and surface water bodies as defined under Directive 2000/60/EC; - (ii) minimum 3 metres width buffer strip along all other watercourses in agricultural areas, including for ditches.